travisdev1/travis/docs/setup/development_windows.rst

 Setting up the development environment
 ========================================

 #.
-Fork the `current repository <https://pagure.io/fedora-commops/fedora-happiness-packets>`_ to your profile .
+Fork the `current repository <https://pagure.io/fedora-commops/fedora-happiness-packets>`_ to your profile.
 #.
 Clone this forked repository to your system using Git with the following command::

     git clone "https://pagure.io/forks/<user_name>/fedora-commops/fedora-happiness-packets.git"